MyLab Accounting College Western Idaho

 - Students who completed most assignments, skipping one assignment or fewer, earned average exam scores seven percentage points higher than students who skipped two or more assignments (figure 2).

-Data indicates that MyLab performance may be an indicator of successful course completion.
+Data suggests that MyLab performance may be an indicator of successful course completion.
 As a best practice, MyLab scores may help Welker identify students early on who might be at risk of poor overall course performance.

 MyLab homework completion and average exam scores